Omegapy/My-Academics-Portfolio/Portfolio-Projects/README.md

 - Module-2 Milesone.pdf, purpose and scope of the app.
 - Module-4-Milestone.pdf, design details for the app.
 - Module-6-Milestone.pfd, The actual implementation of the app, along with source code details (not available here.
 - Module-8-Porfolio-Project.pdf, testing process, including any unit tests or UI tests conducted.
+- MyRecipeApp-releaseV1.apk - Realease/Instalation APK file.

 ⚠️ The following files are not available in this repository
 <pre>